zordius/subtask.js/README.md

 **How about Title?**

-Hmmm...in most case, the title is story title.
+Hmmm...In most case, the title is story title.
 Do it....

 ```javascript
 var somePage = function (CX) {